Filter table data

 • not in: If a value does not exist within a set of values, the result is true.
 Otherwise, the result is false.

-• icase in: The same as in, but capitalization of letters is ignored.
-This should only be used to filter string columns.
+• icase in: The same as in, but ignores capitalization of letters.
+Only use this to filter string columns.

-• icase not in: The same as not in, but capitalization of letters is ignored.
-This should only be used to filter string columns.
+• icase not in: The same as not in, but ignores capitalization of letters.
+Only use this to filter string columns.

 The following code block applies an equality filter and an inequality filter: